PressureandTime/Sprint-Challenge--JavaScript/README.md

 ## Self-Study Questions

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.

-.map and creates a new array while .forEach doesn't
+Well, the forEach() method doesn’t actually return anything.
+It simply calls a provided function on each element in your array.
+This callback is allowed to mutate the calling array.
+Meanwhile, the map() method will also call a provided function on every element in the array.
+The difference is that map() utilizes re

 2. What is the difference between a function and a method?
+A function is a piece of code that is called by name.
+It can be passed data to operate on and can optionally return data.
+All data that is passed to a function is explicitly passed.
+A method is a piece of code that is called by a name that is associated with an object.
+In most respects it is identical to a function except for two key differences:

-method is basically function inside some object
+ - method is implicitly passed the object on which it was called.
+ - method is able to operate on data that is contained within the class

 3. What is closure?

-A closure is a function having access to the parent scope, even after the parent function has closed.
+A closure is a function which has access to the variable from another function’s scope.
+This is accomplished by creating a function inside a function.
+Of course, the outer function does not have access to the inner scope.

 4. Describe the four rules of the 'this' keyword.
 1.Is the function called by new?
 2.Is the function called by call(), apply(), or bind()?
 3.Is the function called as a method, ie: obj.func()?
 4.Is the function called in the global scope?

 1.Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
 2.Whenever a function is called by a preceding dot, the object before that dot is this.
 3.Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
 4.Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

-we need super in order to extended class inherits properties of base class.
+We need super in order to extended class inherits properties of base class.

 ## Project Set up